Kitware/SMTK/doc/userguide/mesh/concepts.rst

   Problem domains are often the union of several instances of `MeshSet` in a `Collection`.
-Often, the problem domain may be decomposed in several ways, so that all of the `MeshSet`s in a collection may cover the problem domain several times over.
+Often, the problem domain may be decomposed in several ways, so that all of the `MeshSet`s in a resource may cover the problem domain several times over.
   For example, a `Collection` may have one `MeshSet` for each geometric model cell as well as a `MeshSet` for each material.